digiapulssi/docker-zabbix-agent/README.md

 ![Linux Items Sample](documentation/latestdata-oslinux.png)

-NOTE: The discovery functionality finds some non-functioning docker-related items in docker host.
-E.g. docker volumes are found as disks but monitoring them does not actually work.
+Items known NOT to work properly:

+* Number of logged in users (Zabbix uses who command inside docker container which shows the number of loggers users inside the container, not inside the host)
+* Discovery founds virtual filesystem mounts used by docker volumes but their monitoring does not work

 ### CoreOS